vazco/uup/README.md

   },

   // Meteor Up checks if the app comes online just after the deployment.
-  // Before mup checks that, it will wait for the number of seconds configured below.
+  // Before uup checks that, it will wait for the number of seconds configured below.
   "deployCheckWaitTime": 15
 }
 ```

 ### Setting Up a Server

-    mup setup
+    uup setup

-This will setup the server for the `mup` deployments.
+This will setup the server for the `uup` deployments.
 It will take around 2-5 minutes depending on the server's performance and network availability.

 ### Deploying an App

-    mup deploy
+    uup deploy

 This will bundle the Meteor project and deploy it to the server.